joeldalley/php-SimpleDocumenter/README.md

 require '../SimpleDocumenter.php';

-// A silly example, it but gets the point across: You can invent your
+// A silly example, it but gets the point across: You can invent your own
-// own phpdoc tags, and you can create and register arbitrary tag
+// phpdoc tags (or just add ones that aren't supported by default), and you
-// comment analyzer functions. class Foo {
+// can create and register arbitrary tag comment analyzer functions for them. class Foo {
     /** @bar A simple tag comment, with only a note after the tag. */ function bar() {}